 If you are a fan of sushi but don’t like the taste of nori, the green sushi paper, let me show you another way.
 This recipe for homemade sushi is made with rice paper, which you might also know from summer rolls.
 Rice paper has no taste and is, therefore, a perfect base for sushi.
 Furthermore, it’s easier to roll it, and you don’t need a bamboo mat for it.
 I hate having so many different kitchen helpers at home which I only use twice a year ?

 The other great thing about this recipe is that it’s suitable for vegans, as the filling is made only with vegetables and sesame.
 I gave you some ideas for vegetables to fill your homemade sushi, but please change them according to what you like the most.
 Avocado, cucumber, bell pepper, carrots, mango, red cabbage, sesame, fresh onions, herbs, or whatever you prefer.
 The great thing is when you make sushi at home, you can choose your filling.
 Just make sure to cut it into strips.

 Homemade Sushi Roll in the Making – Filled with Carrot, Avocado, and Sesame

 It’s important to wash and soak sushi rice in cold water as this will remove excess starch.
 Furthermore, I highly recommend using a rice cooker.
-I have tried it several times in the pot and was always disappointed on how the sushi rice turned out.
+I have tried it several times in the pot and was always disappointed with how the sushi rice turned out.
 You can get one for under $20, it doesn’t need to be a fancy one.
 I got mine years ago (a very cheap model, not for sale anymore) and I still love to cook all sort of rice in it.
-The sushi vinegar, salt, and sugar mixture is for the flavor.
+The sushi vinegar, salt, and sugar mixture are for the flavor.
 Make sure to cover the cooked rice with a damp kitchen towel to prevent it from getting dry.